superdweebie/sijit/docs/ConfigManager/configManager.md

 Some dojo values, such as `async: true` are used by the AMD loader, so cannot be overridden by a merged config object.

+#Dojo Builds

+A dojo build system plugin resolver is provided for `configReady!` so that configs can easily be included when build a layer.
+To use the plugin, first populate the `mergeConfigs` array in your dojo build profile.
+Then include the following in your root build profile:

+    plugins:{
+        "Sds/ConfigManager/configReady":"Sds/Build/plugin/configReady"
+    }